Data Law Navigator | France

 Data subjects’ information

-- the data subjects’ rights under the DPA, including the right to set out guidelines relating to the fate of data after death.
+The information to provide to data subjects are the same as those requested under GDPR.
+Additional information on data subject’s rights on the right to set out guidelines relating to the fate of data after death must be provided.

 Information required under French law includes all data subjects’ rights and must be provided whether the processing operation is based on consent or not.